Cedi fall: Sachet water producers threaten to increase prices, halt production

 It further indicated that: “Calling on the packaged water producers across the country to shut down production and distribution for a couple of days to press home our demands may have been the obvious thing to do but as an essential product provider, we are mindful of the repercussion of such action and the health hazards it can pose to the citizens, more especially as most of the river bodies are highly polluted and most households depend on packaged water as the main drinking source, reported by the Ghana Statistical Service.”

-It continued: “It is important that the public, CSOs, the heads of faith-based organisations, NGOs, Parliament of Ghana, Diplomatic missions, and Others, support the packaged water industry by calling on the government to heed to the plight of the industry.”
+It continued that: “It is important that the public, CSOs, the heads of faith based organisations, NGOs, Parliament of Ghana, Diplomatic missions and Others, support the packaged water industry by calling on the government to heed to the plight of the industry.”

-The Association also gave the government a week to address its concerns else it “will have no option than to pass on the cost to the public and possible shutdown of production and distribution for a week across the country.”
+The Association also gave government a week to address their concerns else it “will have no option than to pass on the cost to the public and possible shutdown of production and distribution for a week across the country.”